schpet/rails_components/README.md

 by default `html` combines the classes and html attributes, but you can pass it a special key: `html_merge_strategy`, with one of these values:
-- `:combine` - (default) values on duplicated keys are combined in an array
+- `:combine` - (default) values on duplicated keys are combined as an array
 - `:merge` - normal ruby merge, duplicate keys are overriden by props' values
 - `:replace` - only the attributes passed in by props are used